arfath11/Robot-Controller/README.md

 ---

 ## 🚧 Known Limitations
+- Did not utilize shaders much for manipulation.
 - Renderer works on a different thread, and updating the UI from it sometimes causes issues.
 - I was confused whether to reference the renderer from the ViewModel or directly from the Compose view
 - Current area selection is limited to rectangular bounding boxes.